citp/privacy-policy-historical/d/do/dox/doximity.com.md

 You can also close your account at any time by emailing [support@doximity.com](mailto:support@doximity.com) If you close your Doximity account, we will remove all of the information that you have provided to Doximity from our publicly viewable database, as well as any private profile information that you have stored with us.
 We will retain the publicly available data in the database, including all of the information about you that was available on our database prior to your joining the Doximity network.
 We may also retain certain data contributed by you if we believe it may be necessary to prevent fraud or future abuse, or for legitimate business purposes, such as analysis of aggregated, non-personally identifiable data, account recovery, or if required by law.

 Doximity may also retain and use your information if necessary to provide the Services to other Users.
-For example, just as an email you may send to another person through an email service provider resides in that person’s inbox even after you delete it from your sent files or close your account, communications to other Users, as well as your contributions to iRounds and DocNews, may remain visible to others after you have closed your account.
+For example, just as an email you may send to another person through an email service provider resides in that person's inbox even after you delete it from your sent files or close your account, communications to other Users, as well as your contributions to iRounds and DocNews, may remain visible to others after you have closed your account.
 Similarly, other information you have shared with others, or that other Users have copied, may also remain visible.
 Doximity disclaims any liability in relation to the deletion or retention (subject to the terms herein) of information or any obligation not to delete the information.
-Doximity does not control when search engines update their cache, which may contain certain public profile information that has since been removed from Doximity’s publicly viewable database.
+Doximity does not control when search engines update their cache, which may contain certain public profile information that has since been removed from Doximity's publicly viewable database.

 To request that we close your account and remove your information from the Doximity website, please send your request to [support@doximity.com](mailto:support@doximity.com) Please send your request using an email account that you have registered with Doximity under your name.
 You will receive a response within five business days of its receipt.

 ### Memorializing Accounts

-If we learn that a User is deceased, we may memorialize the User’s account.
-In these cases we may restrict profile access, remove messaging functionality, and close an account if we receive a formal request from the User’s next of kin or other proper legal request to do so.
+If we learn that a User is deceased, we may memorialize the User's account.
+In these cases we may restrict profile access, remove messaging functionality, and close an account if we receive a formal request from the User's next of kin or other proper legal request to do so.

 Return to top